 I know that highly developed technical skills and advanced knowledge must be supplemented by empathy.
 While I regard myself as a naturally empathetic person, the recent loss of a dearly loved four-year-old cousin following a car accident has increased my appreciation of the feelings of patients and their loved ones and my sensitivity to them.

 As an experienced ER nurse, I have sought as much exposure to the CRNA role as possible; I possess the academic potential and personal characteristics to excel.
-If selected, I promise the reader I shall apply exceptional enthusiasm and diligence to distinguish myself in earning the DNP Degree in Nurse Anesthesia from XXXX University.
+If selected, I promise the reader I shall apply exceptional enthusiasm and diligence to distinguish myself in earning the DNP Degree in Nurse Anesthesia from ____ University.

 Thank you for considering my application.